stragulus/DellFP2001AmigaArduino/README.md

 # DellFP2001AmigaArduino
 This is an arduino project to control a Dell FP 2001 monitor's OSD menu to center its picture for my Amiga 500.
-This video demonstrates it well: https://www.youtube.com/watch?v=gw1YQZlBUE4
+By pressing a magic button sequence, the monitor will configure itself.
+[This video demonstrates it perfectly](https://www.youtube.com/watch?v=gw1YQZlBUE4).

 # How does it work?